Note: Most of the ideas here are developed further in my 2018 book, Philosophy of Time and Perceptual Experience.

 This project concerns the relationship between time and illusion.
-However, a great deal of impressive illusions demonstrate illusions of spatial properties.
+However, a great number of impressive illusions demonstrate illusions of spatial properties.
 How one might otherwise categorize these spatial illusions depends on one’s metaphysical position on space.
 But, it also depends on one’s metaphysical position on time.

 Three Dimensional Phenomenology